microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 The ScrollableHeight being defined as Max(0, ZoomFactor x ExtentHeight - ViewportHeight) is affected by the change too - it is increased.

-### ScrollingView.AnchorRequested event
+### ScrollView.AnchorRequested event

-Raised when the `ScrollingView` is about to select an anchor element.
+Raised when the `ScrollView` is about to select an anchor element.

 The AnchorCandidates collection is populated with the elements it will pick from.
-The event handler can modify the content of this collection to influence the `ScrollingView`'s imminent selection, or it can set the Anchor to force the use of an element (the `ScrollingView`'s selection process is then skipped entirely).
+The event handler can modify the content of this collection to influence the `ScrollView`'s imminent selection, or it can set the Anchor to force the use of an element (the `ScrollView`'s selection process is then skipped entirely).

-The `ScrollingView` uses its HorizontalAnchorRatio and VerticalAnchorRatio properties to select an anchor.
+The `ScrollView` uses its HorizontalAnchorRatio and VerticalAnchorRatio properties to select an anchor.

-### ScrollingView.HorizontalSnapPointsType (and VerticalSnapPointsType) property
+### ScrollView.HorizontalSnapPointsType (and VerticalSnapPointsType) property

 Gets or sets the type of snap points to use on the horizontal scrolling direction.
 Defaults to None.

 By default, because HorizontalSnapPointsType and VerticalSnapPointsType are set to None, no scrolling snap points are applied.

-When HorizontalSnapPointsType is set to Mandatory (the only other option available for now), the `ScrollingView` checks if its Content element implements the WUX <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.iscrollsnappointsinfo">IScrollSnapPointsInfo</a> interface.
+When HorizontalSnapPointsType is set to Mandatory (the only other option available for now), the `ScrollView` checks if its Content element implements the WUX <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.iscrollsnappointsinfo">IScrollSnapPointsInfo</a> interface.

 If the content does not implement that interface, no horizontal snap points are applied.

-If the content does implement that interface, the `ScrollingView` forwards the advertised snap points to its inner ScrollingPresenter control, using its IVector&lt;Microsoft.UI.Xaml.Controls.ScrollSnapPointBase&gt; HorizontalSnapPoints { get; } property.
+If the content does implement that interface, the `ScrollView` forwards the advertised snap points to its inner ScrollPresenter control, using its IVector&lt;Microsoft.UI.Xaml.Controls.ScrollSnapPointBase&gt; HorizontalSnapPoints { get; } property.

-The same applies to the vertical direction, using the ScrollingPresenter's VerticalSnapPoints property.
+The same applies to the vertical direction, using the ScrollPresenter's VerticalSnapPoints property.

 The Mandatory type forces any inertial phase to end on a snap-point-driven location.

-### ScrollingView.HorizontalSnapPointsAlignment (and VerticalSnapPointsAlignment) property
+### ScrollView.HorizontalSnapPointsAlignment (and VerticalSnapPointsAlignment) property

 Gets or sets the type of snap points to use on the horizontal scrolling direction.
 Defaults to Near.

-By default, the left and top edges of the `ScrollingView` viewport are the snapping locations for snap points, as seen in the HorizontalSnapPointsType/VerticalSnapPointsType section.
+By default, the left and top edges of the `ScrollView` viewport are the snapping locations for snap points, as seen in the HorizontalSnapPointsType/VerticalSnapPointsType section.

 This corresponds to the Near alignment.

 The snapping location is moved to the center of the viewport when the Center alignment is picked.
 It is moved to the right and bottom edges when the Far alignment is picked.

-### ScrollingView, additional properties
+### ScrollView, additional properties

 | **Member** | **Description**                                                            | **Default**|
 |------------|----------------------------------------------------------------------------|------------|